DeltaE/pypsa-gsa/README.md

 ## Intro

 This repo contains the code used for the paper "xxx".
 Broadly, the workflow allows users to run a uncertainty analysis over [PyPSA-USA](https://github.com/PyPSA/pypsa-usa) networks.
 Included is 1.
 Uncertainty Parameterization.
 2. Global Sensitivity Analysis (GSA).
-3. Uncertainty Propogation (UP).
+3. Uncertainty Analysis (UA).
 This readme walks through how to configure and run the workflow.

 ## Install